hectorjsmith/csharp-performance-recorder/docs/content/gettingStarted/installation.md

 **1. Set Version**

-Use the `tools/build/updateVersion.sh` script to inject the project version into the `.csproj` file.
+Use the `tools/build/updateVersion.sh` script to inject the current project version into the `.csproj` file.

 {{< hint info >}}
 **NOTE:** The project is versioned based on git tags.
 The `.csproj` file in the repository has the version set to `0.0.0`.